Lab Setup and Prerequisites

 GitHub Repo Collaborators

-3. Ensure that you Enable Issues for your fork under General > Features > Issues as they are disabled for forked repos by default
+3. Ensure that you Enable Issues for your fork under Settings > General > Features > Issues as they are disabled for forked repos by default

 GitHub Repo Enable Issues